RedHatOfficial/ocp4-vsphere-upi-automation/README.md

    2. master.ign and worker.ign
    3. base64 encoded files (append-bootstrap.64, master.64, worker.64) for (append-bootstrap.ign, master.ign, worker.ign) respectiviely.
 This step assumes you have **base64** installed and in your **$PATH**
 7. The **bootstrap.ign** is copied over to the web server in the designated location
-8. A folder is created in the vCenter under the mentioned datacenter and the template file is imported
+8. A folder is created in the vCenter under the mentioned datacenter and the template is imported
 9. The template file is edited to carry certain default settings and runtime parameters common to all the VMs
 10. VMs (bootstrap, master0-2, worker0-2) are generated in the designated folder and (in state of) **poweredon**